stitchdata/docs/_saas-integrations/connection-cloning.md

       - title: "What is connection cloning?"
         anchor: "basics--what-is-connection-cloning"
         content: |
           This feature allows you to create a simple clone of an existing source connection in your Stitch account.
-All of your table and field selections will be cloned exactly.
-You have the option to change the name, schema name, and destination of your new connection.
+All of your table and field selections can be cloned exactly.
+You have the option to change the name, and destination of your new connection, but the schema name must be unique.

       - title: "How can I use connection cloning?"
         anchor: "basics--how-to-use-connection-cloning"
         content: |
           **You have multiple destinations**.
 You may have more than one destination that needs to be loaded with data from the same source.
 Use the source cloning feature to do this without having to create another connection and re-enter the same information.

-          **You need multiple sources with different table and field selections**.
-(Check back in with Leslie and Dan.
-Can integrations that aren't fully configured - connected but no table/field selection - be cloned?
-Would the use case be that the user needs the same source but different tables/fields for each integration?)
+          **You need several of the same sources, but with different table and field selections**.
+In the source's integration setup, you can choose whether or not you want to keep the same table and field selection.
+Make sure you choose not to keep the same selection when cloning, and then you will be able to select your tables and fields for replication.

       - title: "Which sources are available to clone?"
         anchor: "basics--which-sources-are-available"
         content: |
           More and more sources are becoming available to clone.
 To determine if your specific connection can be cloned, you will see that you have the option to clone on your connection's settings page.
-Currently, cloning is not available for connections that are deprecated or not a major version.
+Currently, cloning is not available for connections that are deprecated or not on the latest major version.

       - title: "Is there a limit on the amount of connections I can clone?"
         anchor: "basics--connection-cloning-limit"